marian-code/wikipedia-music-tags/code_changelog.md

 ### Freezing problems
 - upx probably messes some dll, PIXmap does not work, pictures are blank
-- pyinstaller now does not include wiki_music in frozen app

 ### Ideas
 - parser probably should have its own lock? - access to its mutable variables should be guarded  see 13.1.2019 entry in changelog